-- Adopting this organisation’s safeguarding and child protection policy and procedures
+- Adopting the organisation’s safeguarding and child protection policy and procedures

-- Promoting this organisation’s safeguarding and child protection policy to those they manage, their teams and any associates or volunteers they may work with
+- Promoting the organisation’s safeguarding and child protection policy to those they manage, their teams and any associates or volunteers they may work with

 - Wherever appropriate, conducting one to ones with young people in an open environment, where others are present